far2asian/boinctui-extended/README.md

 - Increased precision of time displays
 - Code comments are being translated into English to assist in working with the codebase
 - Typos and some UI strings corrected
-- & other code improvements (addressed some cppcheck and warnings & some build environment stuff)
+- & other code improvements (addressed some cppcheck warnings & some build environment stuff)

 ## Compiling
 Dead easy, but you'll need to install a few libraries first.
 Here's some instructions